starkfell/100DaysOfIaC/articles/day.40.building.a.practical.yaml.pipeline.part.4.md

 # Author:      Ryan Irujo
 # Name:        base-infra.sh
-# Description: This script deploys Infrastructure into a target Azure Sub from an Azure CLI Task in Azure DevOps.
+# Description: Deploys Infrastructure to a target Azure Sub from an Azure CLI Task in Azure DevOps.

 # Deploying the 'practical-yaml' Resource Group.
 az group create \